ssebs/ssebs-www/content/blog/mvctipcalc.md

 > I had already created a [tip calculator](https://github.com/ssebs/tipr) or [two](https://github.com/ssebs/tipr-mobile), so I had a starting place.

-The tip calculator a baisc form that shows the `tip amount` and the `total amount` when you enter in a `bill amount`, and a `tip percentage`.
+The tip calculator a basic form that shows the `tip amount` and the `total amount` when you enter in a `bill amount`, and a `tip percentage`.

 Since my Mini Macro Pad is written in Go + [fyne.io](https://fyne.io/), I stuck with that.